Kuproquo: Title

 Kuproquo is an invented portmanteau made up of the French words cul (pronounced ku), "ass", and quiproquo, derived from the Latin phrase quid pro quo, but having a narrower meaning: "a thing mistaken for another thing".

-Plot
+Plot summary

 A cold open of an ordinary quiet evening at home in which a family of three are about to have dinner.
-At the dining table, six-year-old Jérémie (Jérémie Térence-Gaudet) asks what "bugger" means.
+At the dining table, six-year-old Jérémie asks what "bugger" means.
 Black and white images of the parents and Jérémie from a few years past flow, set to music.